 Although this minor is housed in the Department of Religious Studies, the director of Christianity and culture is responsible for advising all students who minor in the study of Christianity and culture.

 Honors in Religious Studies

-Students majoring in religious studies (including double majors) with a grade point average of 3.3 or above in department courses and 3.2 grade point average overall may choose to do an honors thesis.
+Students majoring in religious studies (including double majors) with a grade point average of 3.5 or above in department courses and 3.3 grade point average overall and who will have successfully completed at least one course numbered 400 or above on a topic in religious studies that is related to the proposed thesis may choose to write an honors thesis.
 Candidates for graduation with honors in religious studies are to be enrolled in RELI 691H in the fall and 692H in the spring semester of their senior year.
-RELI 691H and 692H count toward the major, both as courses above 400 and as courses fulfilling subfield requirements.
+RELI 691H and 692H count toward the major as courses fulfilling subfield requirements.
+Students should submit applications for the honors program to the department’s director of undergraduate studies by the end of February during their junior year.
 Consult the department’s director of undergraduate studies for details.

 Special Opportunities in Religious Studies

 The Carolina Association for Religious Studies (CARS) is a club for religious studies majors.